norech/epitech.js/README.md

 ```

 ## Safety concerns

+This section describes some safety concerns regarding the usage of previous versions of this library.

 Old versions of epitech.js did not have any security measures or sanity checks built-in.
 It is therefore recommended having a recent version of epitech.js (at least `v0.1.7`).